Full-Time Employment Not Always a Ticket to Health Insurance

 Workers Ineligible for or Priced Out of Employer-Based Plans Are Often Without Insurance

 Given the substantial variation in the reasons why workers do not enroll in employer-based plans when offered, there is likely also variation in whether workers actually need those insurance plans.
-To better understand this potential need, Figure 3 on page 4 explores how workers’ reasons for not enrolling in employer-based plans correlate with their actual insurance status.
+To better understand this potential need, Figure 3 explores how workers’ reasons for not enrolling in employer-based plans correlate with their actual insurance status.

 Figure 3 demonstrates the variation in need for employer-based plans among workers who do not enroll.
 For instance, the vast majority of workers who report that they do not need coverage from their employers are indeed covered by some other plan (97.8 percent).
 However, significant gaps in coverage remain for two groups: those who are ineligible for their employers’ plans because they haven’t been employed long enough to qualify (“new employees”), and those who are eligible for coverage but do not enroll because of cost.
 In each of these groups, only about 40 percent of workers have health insurance.

 Full-Time Work Doesn’t Guarantee Health Insurance Coverage